Heather Barbour Fenty

 Are you a Baby Boomer, Gen X’r, Gen Y’r, Gen Z’r, or Gen A’r?
 These generations span over 75 years — and there’s language that applies to each of them differently.

 How about a “digital native.”
 “Digital native” describes a person born or brought up during the age of digital technology.
+It assumes that those born into the digital age are better with technology, which can alienate or devalue the skills of those who weren’t born in the same era but have since learned new technologies.
 Using it is non-inclusive to older people AND increases the risk of age discrimination lawsuits in business.

-And “millennials only” or “recent graduates only” are on the non inclusive list for the same reason above.
+And “millennials only” or “recent graduates only” are on the non inclusive language list for the same reason above.
+The term can sometimes limit or exclude people who graduated long ago but are still entering a new field or industry and have the same potential as the new graduates.

 6. Physical Disability